rsksmart/devportal-1.0/_quick-start/step5-run-smart-contract.md

 ## Check Balance of Our EIP20 Token

-First, let us get the address of the account which was \
+First, let's get the address of the account which was \
-used to deploy the the contract.
+used to deploy the contract.
 We shall save this in the variable `account1`.

 ```javascript-repl